BizShuk/bizshuk.github.io/resume/interview_answer.md

 ## This is for answers of my experices

+what would be expected to be doing within the first six month of the job? what kind of duties responsibilities that i will have? how do you think of

+what do you do day t

+size of the organization
+structure of my team
+what kind of environment you gonna be coming into what the cuture is? what's the typical day?

 ##### What I get
 - [Resume link](https://github.com/BizShuk/bizshuk.github.io/tree/master/resume/export) , including work experience and summary.